 How to sow Whataroa taewa potato: chit tubers then sow into garden after frosts have passed.

 Whataroa Taewa Potato has been planted 2 times by Growstuff members.

 Pre-european potato from Aotearoa New Zealand.
 (Taewa) Produces large, irregular, round to oblong shaped potatoes with a light purple and cream blotchy skin and yellow waxy, firm flesh with purple streaks throughout.
 Great for making oven-baked chips or steamed or in a hangi.
 Holds shape in slow cookers, or in a curry.
 A heavy cropper and a good keeper.

 First harvest expected20 weeks after planting

 Only plantings by members who have set their locations are shown on this map.

 What people are saying about Whataroa taewa potato

 Generally, "Taewa" is the term used for potatoes that have been in New Zealand since before 1800, and cultivated by Maori people - but the word can be used for all potatoes.
 The [kūmara](crop) is a distant cousin of the potato.
 Both the taewa and the kūmara come from South America.
 Where and ...

 How to grow Whataroa taewa potato

-Whataroa taewa potato is a variety of Māori potato
+Whataroa taewa potato is a variety of Te Māori taewa potato